 - Walnut Street Bridge - The Walnut Street Bridge was built in 1891 where it once served as a bridge for automobiles.
 It has since been transformed into one of the longest pedestrian bridges in the world!
-The bridge connects Chattanooga's eclectic North Shore to the Downtown area and a stroll across is the perfect way to take in the breathtaking views of Lookout Mountain and the Tennessee River after hanging out in Coolidge or Renaissance Park.
+The bridge connects Chattanooga's eclectic North Shore to the Downtown area and is a great place to enjoy views of Lookout Mountain and the Tennessee River after hanging out in Coolidge or Renaissance Park.

 - The Passage at Ross's Landing - The Passage at Ross's Landing marks the spot where the Trail of Tears originally began.
-Today, the spot has been transformed into a place to honor and remember those of the Cherokee Nation with beautiful Native American Art alongside stairs which lead out to the Tennessee River.
+Today, the area serves as a place to honor and remember those of the Cherokee Nation with beautiful Native American Art alongside stairs which lead out to the Tennessee River.